Overview

 • Child Care Cost-of-Living Adjustment: A reduction of $60.7 million General Fund in 2025-26 and ongoing to suspend the child care cost-of-living adjustment in 2025-26.

-• Streamlining the CalWORKs Program: The May Revision includes statutory changes to the CalWORKs program, resulting in efficiencies for families and counties.
-These changes include: (1) expanding the allowable welfare-to-work activities, (2) making Job Club an optional welfare-to-work activity, (3) simplifying the curing of sanctions, and (4) replacing the county welfare-to-work reporting requirements with administrative data extracts.
+• Streamlining the CalWORKs Program: The May Revision included statutory changes to the CalWORKs program, resulting in efficiencies for families and counties.
+These changes included: (1) expanding the allowable welfare-to-work activities, (2) making Job Club an optional welfare-to-work activity, (3) simplifying the curing of sanctions, and (4) replacing the county welfare-to-work reporting requirements with administrative data extracts.

 • CalAIM Justice-Involved Initiative: $21.5 million in 2025-26 and $11 million ongoing in increased reimbursement authority, an increase of 65 positions in 2025-26 and ongoing, and a reduction of $6.2 million General Fund in 2025-26, an increase of $3.8 million General Fund in 2026-27, and a reduction of $11 million General Fund ongoing to support full implementation of the California Advancing and Innovating Medi-Cal Justice-Involved Initiative and account for additional federal reimbursements.